ujihisa/copier/README.md

     Copier('text')

 then you can paste `text` by Cmd-v on Mac OS X, Ctrl-v on Windows, and as well on other platforms.

+## development

+issues

+* no windows support yet
+* no GNOME support yet
+* no KDE support yet